urschrei/convertbng/README.md

 Please use an up-to-date version of pip (`8.1.2` as of June 2016)

 ##Note
-`convertbng` is currently available for 64-bit architectures as a [manylinux](https://www.python.org/dev/peps/pep-0513/) wheel, an OS X wheel, and a Windows wheel.
-32-bit Python on 64-bit Windows is also supported.
+`convertbng` is currently available for Python 2.7 and 3.5 64-bit architectures as a [manylinux](https://www.python.org/dev/peps/pep-0513/) wheel, an OS X wheel, and a Python 2.7 Windows wheel.
+32-bit Python 2.7 on 64-bit Windows is also supported.
 ###Windows binaries
 The Rust DLL and the Cython extension used by this package have been built with a [MinGW](http://www.mingw.org) toolchain.
 You shouldn't need to install any additional runtimes in order for the wheel to work, but please open an issue if you encounter any errors.